National Land Company: Aftermath

-After a number of court cases an act to wind-up the company was passed by parliament in July 1851 and all its affairs were passed to the Court of Chancery.
+After a number of court cases an act to wind-up the company, the National Land Company Dissolving Act 1851 (14 & 15 Vict. c. cxxxix), was passed by Parliament in July 1851 and all its affairs were passed to the Court of Chancery.
 The settled shareholders mostly disappear from the records of the estates in the years following, and the estates themselves were auctioned off.
 Many of the properties are extant, some listed or in conservation areas.